danibram/mocker-data-generator/README.md

 - ***[Array]***: you can pass an array that indicates an array of data you can create, passing in the first field the generator (function, faker, or array(not Tested)), and in the second field pass a config object (length, fixedLentgh)
    - ***length***: to know how many values
    - ***fixedLength***: true to create always same amount of values in the array, false to generate a random number bettwen 0 and 'length' value.
+False by default.
+   - ***concat***: An stringuified array ex: '[object.id, db.users.id]'.
+This should be an evaluable string to concat with the array that are generating.
+Also takes in mind that if you have a fixedLength, should not increase the lenght.
+   - ***strictConcat***: true to remove duplicates in the concated string array, when it is calculated.
+False by default.

     ```javascript
     [{
         //Any generator
             //Faker
-        faker: 'random.arrayElement(db.users)[userId]'
+        faker: 'random.arrayElement(db.users).userId'
             //Chance
         chance: 'integer'
             //Function